 Each of the filters shows you an appropriate list of options and usually gives you some sense of the ratios of the visitors involved.

 This contains a wealth of information as well.
 For example, in the Content filter, you can see the most visited pages on your website listed in order of popularity.

-We've explained how to use selections and filtering to focus your attention on certain subsets of visitors.
-There are also cases where you might want to narrow your attention to specific visitors using search.
+We’ve explained how to use selections and filtering to focus your attention on certain subsets of visitors.
+It is also possible to use search to narrow your attention to specific visitors.